 Schroth Method (Scoliosis)

-The Schroth Method is a physiotherapeutic treatment system which uses isometric and other exercises to strengthen or lengthen asymmetrical muscles in a scoliotic body.
-Its goals are to halt progression of abnormal spinal curvature, and in the best case to reverse the curves.
+The Schroth Method is a physiotherapeutic treatment system that uses isometric and other exercises to strengthen or lengthen asymmetrical muscles in a scoliotic body.
+Its goals are to halt the progression of abnormal spinal curvature, and in the best case to reverse the curves.
 If you are suffering from scoliosis, the Schroth Method may benefit you.
-Contact HealthQuest Physical Therapy today to find out more about this services and how they can aid you in your recovery process.
+Contact HealthQuest Physical Therapy today to find out more about these services and how they can aid you in your recovery process.

 What does the Schroth Method help?

 The Schroth Method helps to:

 - At least partly reverse abnormal curvatures

 - Avoid surgery

 In most cases, these goals are achieved.
 Only a small percentage of Schroth patients elect to undergo surgery.

 Contact HealthQuest Physical Therapy in Southeast Michigan today to learn more about getting the help you need for your scoliosis using the Schroth Method.
 Request an appointment and a full assessment from our Southeast Michigan physical therapists.
 We are eager to help you with your rehabilitation.